hletrd/augment-opencode/README.md

-# Auggie Wrapper
+# Augment Code for OpenCode

-An OpenAI-compatible API proxy that routes requests to Claude models via Augment Code SDK.
+An OpenAI-compatible API proxy that routes requests to Augment Code backends via Augment Code SDK.

-This wrapper allows you to use [OpenCode](https://opencode.ai) or any other OpenAI-compatible client with Claude models (Opus 4.5, Sonnet 4.5, Sonnet 4, Haiku 4.5) through Augment Code's powerful context engine.
+This wrapper allows you to use [OpenCode](https://opencode.ai) or any other OpenAI-compatible client with Augment Code backends through Augment Code's powerful context engine.

 ## Prerequisites